DubMan21/You-Library/README.md

   php bin/console app:create-user email password --admin
 ```

-* Once you are logged in with an administrator user, you can access the `/ admin` route to administer the content.
+* Once you are logged in with an administrator user, you can access the `/admin` route to administer the content.